 Who can see and use your credit report?

 In Canada, there are rules in place as to who can see your credit report and how that information can be used.
 As might be expected, companies including banks, credit unions, credit card companies, car leasing companies, and retailers can have access to your credit report.
-Some that may not be as obvious are mobile phone companies, insurance companies, government, employers, and landlords.
+Some that may not be as obvious are mobile phone companies, insurance companies, the government, employers, and landlords.
 If you have a mortgage or a home equity line of credit, that may also be tracked in your credit report.
 Mortgage information may be used by the credit bureau when calculating your credit score in Canada.

 Your credit history can have an impact not only on activities like borrowing money or seeking a credit card limit increase.
 It can also impact your ability to rent an apartment, qualify for a promotion, or be considered for a new job.